Jako/Crosslinks/docs/usage.md

 Setting | Description | Default
 ------------|---------|--------
-debug | Log debug informations in the MODX error log. | No disabledTags | (Comma separated list) Crosslinks does not replace text inside of this HTML tags. | a,form,select enabledContexts | (Comma separated list) If set, Crosslinks works only in context with this keys. | enabledTemplates | (Comma separated list) If set, Crosslinks works only in templates with this IDs. |
+debug | Log debug information in the MODX error log. | No disabledTags | (Comma separated list) Crosslinks does not replace text inside of this HTML tags. | a,form,select enabledContexts | (Comma separated list) If set, Crosslinks works only in context with this keys. | enabledTemplates | (Comma separated list) If set, Crosslinks works only in templates with this IDs. |